 Deferral: Applications to defer will only be accepted when evidence of extenuating circumstances is provided (i.e. medical certificate).
 Students are able to defer until the next course intake only (i.e.: 6 or 12 months depending on location), and a position will only be held if the course fees have been paid in full and if the application to defer is made at least thirty (30) working days prior to the commencement of the course.
+Please note, students are ineligible for a refund of course fees if they have chosen to defer.
 Where a student chooses to defer, they are required to do so in writing to the TTI Manager with an indication of a date of return to the course.